Student Housing Experience Survey

 Each survey topic usually runs on a three to five-year cycle, focusing on different units of Student Housing and Community Services in order to identify priority areas to elevate residents’ experience.
 Specific questions may change as necessary.

-• Term 1 survey goes through feedback and revision in September and October.
+- Term 1 survey goes through feedback and revision in September and early October.

 Gathering feedback via survey

 A survey is conducted once in the Fall term, and again in the Winter term.
-The survey is open for two weeks within the following time frames:
+The survey is open for two weeks.

 Reporting